Faber 3 litre, 232 bar Steel Cylinder

 Cylinders are for use in Australia only.

-All scuba tanks are sold EMPTY due to restrictions in place on the transportation of high-pressure cylinders and are priced accordingly.
+All scuba tanks are sold EMPTY with valves removed, due to restrictions in place on the transportation of high-pressure cylinders and are priced accordingly.

 (Includes Clean Air and Nitrox Decal)